 Principals should contact their Director, Public Schools, for advice and assistance in the first instance.

 School Services teams located across the state are also available to provide advice and assistance.
 Contacts in each operational directorate are available via the details at right.

-A Help desk for the national data collection located in state office is also available to participating schools.
-See details in the Contact Us box
+A Help desk for the national data collection located in state office is also available to participating NSW government schools.
+See details in the Contact us box

 Additional support materials for schools